 - 1.1 In accordance with good practice, the Council has traditionally prepared a Capital Strategy, the overarching aim of which is to provide a framework within which the Council's capital investment plans will be delivered.
 This Capital Strategy for 2021/22 to 2025/26 has been prepared to cover an initial five year time-frame.
 Recognising that there is some uncertainty, especially in relation to funding in later years, the Strategy therefore focuses on 2021/22 and 2022/23 in detail. - 1.2 The Strategy does however include a longer term vision, which also covers the time frame for 10 years from 2026/27 to 2035/36.
-This takes a forward look at those projects that are likely to run beyond the initial five year strategy and programme period. - 1.3 The format of the Capital Strategy reflects the latest Prudential and Treasury Management Codes issued by CIPFA.
+This takes a forward look at those projects that are likely to run beyond the initial five year strategy and programme period. - 1.3 The format of the Capital Strategy reflects the latest Prudential and Treasury Management Codes issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
 The strategy therefore presents: - A high-level long-term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services; - An overview of strategic policy objectives, governance procedures and how associated risks are managed; - The implications for future financial sustainability. - 1.4 This report therefore summarises the key elements of the Capital Strategy which are outlined in more detail at Appendix 1. - 1.5 The report also presents the proposed 2021/22 to 2025/26 capital spending plans of the Council.
-This taken together with an update on spending in 2020/21, has a significant influence over the profiling of expenditure into future years. - 1.6 The proposed Capital Strategy and Capital Programme for 2021/22 to 2025/26 therefore takes the essential elements of previous Capital Strategies and programmes and moves them forward in the context of the financial, economic and political environment for 2021/22 onwards.
-The Capital Strategy is attached at Appendix 1, with the capital programme, which reflects the principles of the Strategy, attached at Annex C of Appendix 1.
+This, taken together with an update on spending in 2020/21, has a significant influence over the profiling of expenditure into future years. - 1.6 The proposed Capital Strategy and Capital Programme for 2021/22 to 2025/26 therefore takes the essential elements of previous Capital Strategies and programmes and moves them forward in the context of the financial, economic and political environment for 2021/22 onwards.
+The Capital Strategy is attached at Appendix 1, with the capital programme, which reflects the principles of the Strategy, attached at Annex C of Appendix 1. - 1.7 In early February 2021, in response to the recent recommendation of the Public Accounts Committee and the substantial increase in commercial investment, CIPFA launched a consultation to consider proposals to strengthen the provisions within the Prudential Code for Capital Financing in Local Authorities.
+The areas that are proposed for strengthening are primarily linked to commercial investment.
+This Prudential Code consultation is aligned to a further consultation on The Treasury Management in Public Service Code of Practice.
+The consultation periods for both close on 12 April 2021.
+The Council will prepare a response to both consultations.